 “The kids have been enjoying the tennis instruction with Tatiana.
 There has been a large amount of growth over the six lessons.
 I would like to continue with the program next year.”

 Tennis BC Schools will share tennis, the sport of a lifetime, with children of all ages and physical abilities by offering affordable and accessible programs to those who may not otherwise be able to play the sport.

 The Tennis for Schools Program offered by Tennis BC is based on a curriculum created by Tennis Canada in collaboration with Physical and Health Education Canada (PHE Canada).
-The curriculum, which is based on Progressive Tennis principles, delivers quality programming that supports the development of fundamental hand-eye coordination and motor skills.
+The curriculum, which is based on Progressive Tennis principles and quality standards, delivers quality programming that supports the development of fundamental hand-eye coordination and motor skills.
 It can be offered during already scheduled physical education classes in the same and familiar setting of the school gymnasium.

 - Tennis is fun: Having fun is key to children pursuing an active and healthy lifestyle

 - Tennis is social: Tennis can be enjoyed with friends and family

 - Tennis is for people of all ages and physical abilities: It’s a sport that can be played for a lifetime!

 - Tennis teaches and empowers: Tennis teaches children about self-esteem, fair-play, teamwork, organization, and time management